asmith26/jax_toolkit/docs/losses_and_metrics.md

 # Losses and Metrics

 Loss functions are normally minimised (e.g. for learning/optimising a model), and metrics are normally maximised (e.g for further evaluating the performance of a model).
-All loss and metric functions have the form:
+All loss and metric functions have been designed to work in a similar way to [scikit-learn metrics](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.metrics) (e.g. same names, similar implementations), and have the form:

 ```python
 function_name(y_true: jnp.ndarray, y_pred: jnp.ndarray) -> jnp.ndarray